Hello, Guest!

 Sudoku Tutorial

 Probably the best way for a beginner to learn how to play Sudoku is to work through a portion of a puzzle that's rated as "Easy".
-For the purpose of this tutorial, the Sudoku puzzle below has been provided with location references to help you understand the location of what' being discussed:
+For the purpose of this tutorial, the Sudoku puzzle below has been provided with location references to help you understand the location of what's being discussed:

 Sudoku block